preservim/vim-pencil/README.markdown

 ...where by default, files of type `text` will use hard line endings, but with autoformat disabled.

-Optionally, you can map a toggle to control autoformat in your `.vimrc`:
+Optionally, you can map a key in your `.vimrc` to toggle Vim's autoformat:

 ```vim
 noremap <buffer> <silent> <F7> :<C-u>PFormatToggle<cr>